 People over 65 years of age and people with underlying medical conditions are most at risk.
 These guidelines are in place to keep the most vulnerable among us safe.

-- Maintain physical distancing – keep 2 metres away from everyone who’s not a member of your bubble.
+- maintain physical distancing – keep 2 metres (6 feet) away from anyone who’s not a member of your social bubble; and

 Permitted services and activities

 To reduce transmission and support physical distancing, we recommend reduced gatherings.
-No more than 50 people can attend services or 1/3 of building capacity, whichever is less.
+No more than 50 people can attend services indoors.
+100 people can attend services outdoors with physical distancing.
 To reduce attendance, encourage activities that permit alternative forms of participation.
-Recommend other methods of gathering, such as online or drive-in service delivery.
+Where possible, encourage activities that permit other methods of gathering, such as online or drive-in services.